serverlessworkflow/specification/comparisons/comparison-argo.md

   generateName: steps-
 spec:
   entrypoint: hello-hello-hello

-  # This spec contains two templates: hello-hello-hello and whalesay
   templates:
   - name: hello-hello-hello
-    # Instead of just running a container
-    # This template has a sequence of steps
     steps:
     - - name: hello1            # hello1 is run before the following steps
         template: whalesay